ucsf-wynton/wynton-website-hpc/docs/about/join.md

 ## How Long Will It Take For My Wynton Account Request To Be Processed?

-The {{ site.cluster.name }} staff will make every effort to process your account request and create the account within 5 business days of confirmation of your contact information.
+The {{ site.cluster.name }} staff will make every effort to process your account request and create the account within 5 business days of confirmation of your affiliation and contact information.

 ## Request access